andariel0905/andariel0905/README.md

 And my LinkedIn profile is: <h5>https://www.linkedin.com/in/nicol%C3%A1s-sebasti%C3%A1n-sosa-13b746233</h5>

 <h4> Who am I? </h4>
 I am a Fullstack Developer.
 I have a background as an IT Technician and have worked in a Web Development team as a Tester.
-I never had a passion for anything related to IT before the second-to-last year of high school.
-However, during the Covid-19 lockdown in 2020, I became more and more interested in this field.
-I started by learning Python, HTML and CSS, and I even created my first web design.
-Since then, my love for IT has continued to grow, and now I primarily focus on Web Development.

 <h4> What do I do? </h4>
 Currently, I develop web projects using frontend, backend, and database technologies.
-I am currently working on a Web App based on a Hotel Reception.

 <h4> Which technologies do I use? </h4>